learninglab-secret/hello/data/markdown/podcasts.md

 ## Music Beds:

+a [really cool site](https://www.extrememusic.com/) that lets you adjust the stems of a music bed (think adjusting the keys or the drum track in isolation to get the exact feel you're hoping for!)

+Sam the podcasting wizard's favorite [music bed site](https://www.bensound.com/).

 [Link to google folder of **music beds**](https://drive.google.com/drive/folders/1KcKrPZC0WVpnE-LWoWk1MgB2y806sHs_?usp=sharing)

 A pretty great blog on [how to effectively use music](https://blog.spreaker.com/a-complete-guide-to-adding-the-perfect-music-and-sound-effects-to-your-podcast/) in your podcast!
 It includes examples which are worth checking out!